miohtama/senorita.plonetool/README.rst

 The check cannot be performed against a running site.

-Restart all the sites on the server
+Restart all Plone sites on the server
 --------------------------------------------

 This is a useful shortcut for